 The Cryptolocker (trojan) has been around for roughly three years now, entering the user’s system via an infected email attachment.
-It quickly scans the computer and mapped network drives encrypting important business data and files.
+It quickly scans the computer and the mapped network drives encrypting important business data and files.

 The virus then displays a message that in order to gain access back to all your data you will need to pay the ransom amount, generally $300 – 400 dollars.
 Usually through an online currency such as bitcoin.

-Luckily security firms also intercepted a copy of the database used in the attacks, which helped them gain a better understanding of the true magnitude of the attacks and also allowed them to create keys to help users decrypt their files which is called Decrypt Cryptolocker.
-However it was possible that not all Cryptolocked files were able to be decrypted, including files encrypted by other ransomware variations.
+Luckily security firms also intercepted a copy of the database used in the attacks, which helped them gain a better understanding of the true magnitude of the attacks and also allowed them to create keys to help users decrypt their files which are called Decrypt Cryptolocker.
+However, it was possible that not all Cryptolocked files were able to be decrypted, including files encrypted by other ransomware variations.
 The site providing the keys is no longer active because that version of Cryptolocker Ransomware does not exist anymore.
 But new improved versions of ransomware are being discovered on a consistent basis.

 The current form of Ransomware as described by the US-CERT and Homeland Security